Who We Are

 • We returned back to our roots and worked to design an electric Formula-style car, utilizing the existing chassis from 2019.
 In May 2020, we placed 1st overall in the Electric Category, placing 1st in Project Management and 2nd in Design.

-• We are beginning a new chapter in our team’s history and entering the world of solar powered race cars.
-Our goal is to maximize efficiency by reducing weight and drag.
+• We are embarking on a new chapter in our team's history, venturing into the realm of solar-powered race cars.
+Our primary objective is to optimize efficiency by minimizing both weight and drag.

-• Manufacturing of the chassis and key components, followed by integration of all parts and drive testing.
-The goal is to compete in the Formula Sun Gran Prix qualifier track event in Summer 2023
+• The team will manufacture the chassis and essential components, followed by the integration of all parts.
+Upon completion, the vehicle will undergo rigorous drive testing to ensure optimal performance.
+The ultimate goal is to qualify for the Formula Sun Grand Prix track event in Summer 2023.

 Find Us On Social Media